KONFeature/jefferson-emiliec/README.md

-## Jefferson
+# Jefferson

+Fork of the original theme to fix somme issue encoutered on the website : https://emiliec.fr/

-Theme Name: Jefferson-emiliec
+Theme Name: Jefferson
 Version: 1.0.4
 Tested up to: WP 4.8